HimanshuNarware/Devlabs/README.md

 ## 📦 Installation

-You can clone the project directly from this repo to your local system.
+Star the Main Repository and Then You can clone the project directly from this repo to your local system.

+> [!NOTE]
+> **Best practise:** To fork the main repository and Clone from the your repository

 ### 1. Clone the Repo